Money Saving Guides

 In March, both Westpac and JP Morgan predicted an Aussie slide to US$0.68 in the second half of the year.
-Those banks were at least more optimistic than HSBC, which argued in February for US$0.66.
-ANZ said that the Aussie would lose value against resilient Asian currencies like the Chinese yuan and Singapore dollar.
+Those banks were at least more optimistic than HSBC, which argued in April for US$0.66 based on housing market weakness, high debt-to-GDP levels and continued strength in the US dollar.

 British Pound Market Outlook

 Update 14-April: The pound hovered between US$1.30 and US$1.31 (in line with 3-month averages) after the EU granted the UK a Brexit extension until the end of October.
 No-deal risk is gone for now and anything is possible, including a new British prime minister, a general election and/or second referendum.

 Experts at MUFG said in April that sterling would likely trade between US$1.30 and US$1.34 until more clarity emerged.

 If an election is called, the pound could depreciate to US$1.24, a UBS analyst said, due to “heightened uncertainty” (the opposition Labour party is consistently ahead in the polls).